mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 We will evaluate out system on two main metrics.
 One is WER(Word error rate) for audio conversion and other is BLEU score for Spanish to English text conversion.

 **Update from week 2**
-- The team trained XLSR-Wav2Vec2 models on Estonian and Portuguese and tested the WER.
-The WER for Estonian is 0.43 and the WER for Portuguese is better at 0.282000.
+- The team trained XLSR-Wav2Vec2 models on Estonian,Czech and Portuguese and tested the WER.
+The WER for Estonian is 0.43, Czech is 0.40 and the WER for Portuguese is better at 0.282000.
+Additionaly we tried Basque language too which has WER 0.286 before google colab crashed  at 29/30 epoch.
+We may try this again this week to see if this works.

-- We will start with baseline WER and will try to achieve 10% improvement on WER
+- We will start with baseline WER and will try to achieve 10% improvement on WER for Portuguese which has best WER of all three  languages.

 - We will report WER on ASR model, BLEU on MT and then BLEU on the entire pipeline.